artisticcheese/artisticcheesecontainer/docs/basics-for-container.md

 Probably one of the best way to understand this concept is to run your own container and explore how it interacts with underlying OS.

-To pull any images you can use either docker CLU or docker powershell module.
+To pull any images you can use either docker CLI or docker powershell module.
 I will rely on latter for everything.
 To pull microsoft/iis module for docker hub execute

 ```powershell